Panorama Tools

 Getting the code

-If you are running Windows you need to install an SVN client before downloading the source code - Linux users will probably have SVN installed already.
+If you are running Windows you need to install a Mecurial client before downloading the source code - Linux users will probably have Mercurial installed already.

-Basic instructions for downloading the stable binary-compatible pano12 library are:
+Basic instructions for downloading the pano13 library source code are:

 Compiling the library